rollbar/samebug-eclipse-plugin/UserGuide.md

 The current plugin version is compatible with Eclipse Oxygen.

 ### Installation
-Currently the plugin can be installed from the Eclipse Marketplace.
+#### Using the Marketplace
 Open the Marketplace wizard in the Eclipse IDE.

 ![](marketplace.png)